mootools/mootools-more/Docs/Forms/Form.Validator.md

 		}
 	});
-	//this validator is only available to this single instance var myFormValidatorInstance = new FormValidator('myform');
+	//this validator is only available to this single instance var myFormValidatorInstance = new Form.Validator('myform');
 	myFormValidatorInstance.add('doesNotContainTheLetterQ', {
 		errorMsg: 'This field cannot contain the letter Q!',
 		test: function(field){
 			return !field.get('value').test(/q/,'i');
 		}
 	});
-	//Extend FormValidator, add a global validator for all instances of that version var NewFormValidator = FormValidator.extend({
+	//Extend Form.Validator, add a global validator for all instances of that version var NewFormValidator = Form.Validator.extend({
 		//...some code
 	});
 	NewFormValidator.add('doesNotContainTheLetterZ', {